Recommendations

 Senior Film Conservator

-In the vast archive of Animation cinema, Dreams of the Rarebit Fiend: The Flying House stands as a cinematic excellence beacon, it's essential to look at the contemporaries that shared this cinematic excellence.
+In the vast archive of Short cinema, Dreams of the Rarebit Fiend: The Flying House stands as a cinematic excellence beacon, it's essential to look at the contemporaries that shared this cinematic excellence.
 Our cinematic experts have identified several titles that reflect the spirit of 1921.

 Few films from 1921 manage to capture to leave an indelible mark on the history of United States film.